-Two Australian therapists, working independently and unknown to each other, developed the basic concepts of P.S.H. as it is known today.
+Two Australian therapists, working independently and initially unknown to each other, developed the basic concepts of P.S.H. as it is known today.
 The late Francis (Frank) J. Wright (author: Emotional Healing - P.S.H. a new therapy for the new millennium), and Gregory L. Brice, (author: Healing Your Feelings - with the help of P.S.H. therapy) had both practised traditional subconscious-mind therapy methods for many years.
 They found these old fashioned methods lacking in consistent, genuine, lasting results.
 Although many of their clients succeeded in making complete and permanent change, the percentage was not high enough to justify the continued use of those techniques.

 During this time, through a process of cautious, independent and systematic development of the methods and techniques being used, both therapists were able to help a greater number of people obtain the permanent changes they sought.

 ● Clinical Development and Early Training

 In 1989 Brice and Wright combined their understandings and techniques.
-Following further refinements and changes, (all developed in the clinical setting), the new therapy model was introduced to other practitioners in 1990.
+Following further refinement and changes, (all developed in the clinical setting), the new therapy model was introduced to other practitioners in 1990.
 Experienced therapists were taught the new approach during a series of weekend workshops.
-Further refinements were made as training continued and by 1994 the method had evolved so far beyond traditional techniques, it was re-named Private Subconscious-mind Healing (P.S.H.) to better reflect the nature of the model.
+Further fine-tuning took place as training continued and by 1994 the method had evolved so far beyond traditional techniques, it was re-named Private Subconscious-mind Healing (P.S.H.) to better reflect the nature of the model.